-- a.
-To define the subjects that the policy applies to, complete the following steps on the Subjects tab: - i.
-Click Add a Subject Condition, choose the type from the drop-down menu, specify any required subject values, click the checkmark to the right when done, and then drag the block into a valid drop point in the rule set above.
+a.
+To define the subjects that the policy applies to, complete the following steps on the Subjects tab:

+i.
+Select Add a Subject Condition, choose the type from the drop-down menu, specify any required subject values, select the checkmark to the right when done, and then drag the block into a valid drop point in the rule set above.